-Group Therapy, Session #2 Using the scenario for Session #1, how could the frameworks and standards discussed in this section aid in your change efforts? - 3.
-Keeping Up Professional Develops Work groups Online communities and interest groups Internal documentation and resource sharing Training (online, in person, conferences) Sharing examples and stories from news, posts, other colleagues ALA'S Choose Privacy Every Day Library Freedom Project IMLS grant funded projects IAPP Electronic Frontier Foundation Future of Privacy Forum
+Group Therapy, Session #2 Using the scenario for Session #1, how could the frameworks and standards discussed in this section aid in your change efforts?
+3. Keeping Up

+Professional Developr Work groups Online communities and interest groups Internal documentation and resource sharing Training (online, in person, conferences) Sharing examples and stories from news, posts, other colleagues nent and Resources ALA's Choose Privacy Every Day Library Freedom Project IMLS grant funded projects IAPP Electronic Frontier Foundation Future of Privacy Forum

+1

+Discussion

 Discussion -

 Sharing is Caring!

-1

 Where do we go from here?

-0

-1200

-• Training
+a Training

-Policy and Procedure
+• Training • Policy and Procedure

 Programming

 (Need more help?
-Head to the Action Plan exercise on Basecamp!)
+Head to the Action Plan

 exercise on Basecamp!)